cms-ml/documentation/content/inference/onnx.md

     ```
 ## Inference in CMSSW (C++)

 We will introduce how to write a module to run inference on the ONNX model under the CMSSW framework.
 CMSSW is known for its multi-threaded ability.
 In a threaded framework, multiple threads are served for processing events in the event loop.
-The logic is straightforward: a new event are assigned to idled threads following the first-come-first-serve princlple.
+The logic is straightforward: a new event is assigned to idled threads following the first-come-first-serve princlple.

 In most cases, each thread is able to process events individually as the majority of event processing workflow can be accomplished only by seeing the information of that event.
 Thus, the `stream` modules (`stream` `EDAnalyzer` and `stream` `EDFilter`) are used frequently as each thread holds an individual copy of the module instance—they do not need to communicate with each other.
 It is however also possible to share a global cache object between all threads in case sharing information across threads is necessary.
 In all, such CMSSW EDAnalyzer modules are declared by `#!cpp class MyPlugin : public edm::stream::EDAnalyzer<edm::GlobalCache<CacheData>>` (similar for `EDFilter`).
 Details can be found in documentation on the [C++ interface of `stream` modules](https://twiki.cern.ch/twiki/bin/view/CMSPublic/FWMultithreadedFrameworkStreamModuleInterface).

 Let's then think about what would happen when interfacing CMSSW with ONNX for model inference.
 When ONNX Runtime accepts a model, it converts the model into an in-memory representation, and performance a variety of optimizations depending on the operators in the model.
 The procedure is done when an ONNX Runtime `Session` is created with an inputting model.
-The economic method will then be to hold only one `Session` for all threads.
+The economic method will then be to hold only one `Session` for all threads—this may save memory to a large extent, as the model has only one copy in memory.
 Upon request from multiple threads to do inference with their input data, the `Session` accepts those requests and serializes them, then produces the output data.
 ONNX Runtime has by design accepted that multithread threads invoke the `Run()` method on the same inference `Session` object.
 Therefore, what has left us to do is to

 1. create a `Session` as a global object in our CMSSW module and share it among all threads;
 2. in each thread, we process the input data and then call the `Run()` method from that global `Session`.